 I was Duun-fellow (stipendiat) in 2005.

 The project is based on the Norwegian author Olav Duun’s very last book “Floodtide of fate” (Menneske og maktene) 1938.
+The book was written and published in a turbulent time for the world.
 The climax of the book is the flooding of a small community on an island off the west coast of Norway.
-The book was written and published in a politically turbulent time and is a fine read.

-Close to the end of the text, a central character, descends from a peak on the island where a small group had rescued themselves.
-Seeing the local church, with the people who had been praying for their rescue there, washed to sea, and all the havoc the flood has made, he exclaims : “Yes..
+Close to the end of the text, a central character descends from a peak on the island where a small group had rescued themselves from the flood.
+Seeing the local church, with the people who had been praying for their rescue there, washed to sea, and all the havoc made, he exclaims : “Yes..
 God gives and God takes.
 Now he has taken away my religiosity too.
-I thank him for that too”.
+I thank him for that also”.

-My outset was to observe and depict aspects in the life of Duun, the private man and the prolific author, averaging a new book every year.
+My outset was to observe and depict two aspects in the life of Duun.
+The private man and the prolific author, averaging a new book every year.
 The conflicting inner and outer life, in a way.

 Images and sounds were sampled inside and outside the house of Olav and Emma Duun in Holmestrand, Norway, where he lived his adult life working as a teacher at the local school.
 Frequently going by train to meet up with his publishers in Oslo.